Acornsgrow/hitnmiss/README.md

 ## ToDo

-- Add a test to the ".fetch" that makes sure it first calls `generate_key` and then "attempts to obtain the cached value".
 - Write a separate hitnmiss-redis_driver gem to implement the hitnmiss driver interface for Redis.
 Note: The README.md for both projects should reference one another.